ojjsaw/remote-robotics/README.md

 ## Pre-req for comparison
 - single FP16-INT8 pre-trained model that is already available in both approaches.
 - same video file with resolution already in target model input size to ensure the data transmitted is similar (e.g. grpc resize on client, vs dlstreamer resized on server)
-- ensure clients'/server all are in local docker containers on a private network
+- ensure clients'/server all are using localhost

 ## Approach for comparison